 U.S. Real Estate

-On the valuation front, the Green Street Commercial Property Price Index is 10% below pre-pandemic levels—increased 2.6% in the first quarter, but with significant variation by property type.
+On the valuation front, the Green Street Commercial Property Price Index—which is still approximately 5% below pre-pandemic levels—increased 2.6% in the first quarter, but with significant variation by property type.
 A continued rally in U.S. REIT shares has been instigated by ongoing liquidity, sustained stimulus, vaccine penetration yielding a reorientation of behaviors, and the prospect of a full reopening seemingly being in sight.
-Company valuations now imply improvement in private market property valuations are to come.
-Listed REITs in core sectors ended the quarter at a discount to NAV of 19%.
-Green Street Advisor’s model, which tracks the relative value relationship between private real estate and fixed income (investment grade and high yield), pegged real estate at about 9% undervalued.
+Company valuations now imply improvement in private market property valuations.
+Listed REITs in core sectors ended the quarter at a premium to NAV of 5%.
+Green Street Advisors’ model, which tracks the relative value relationship between private real estate and fixed income (investment grade and high yield), pegged real estate at 17% undervalued.

 For more information on U.S. Real Estate, visit angelogordon.com/strategies/real-estate/u-s-real-estate/

 Private real estate pricing has begun to correct, but with significant variation by property type.
 Note, the Moody’s CPPI Index reflects an upwards bias due to activity in property types that have been less impacted on a relative basis (e.g., industrial and multifamily).

 The combination of development deliveries and a demand shock is driving rent and occupancy declines; however, a recovery is underway for most property types.

 New deliveries are generally at cycle peak and are expected to decline.
 Apartments, industrial, and storage are notable exceptions.